Nigel Morgan: Wonga coup

 In 2004 he was named in connection with the so-called 'Wonga plot', a coup attempt against President Teodoro Obiang Nguema Mbasogo, the dictator of oil-rich Equatorial Guinea.
 The case received international attention when Constantia resident Mark Thatcher was named as one of the financiers.
 Morgan was close friends with both Thatcher and Special Air Service officer turned mercenary Simon Mann.

 Because Morgan had connections with the South African Secret Service, some of those involved in the planned coup reportedly assumed they enjoyed the tacit support of the South African government.
 This apparently included Mann himself.
 In order to gather more information about Mann's plans, Morgan offered his protege, James Kershaw, to act as an assistant to Mann which Mann freely accepted.
 Kershaw fed information back to Morgan who used it to write several reports for international intelligence agencies.
 After several attempts to warn both Mann and Thatcher, and meetings with both, Morgan was forced to confirm the existence of the plot with the authorities.
 As Morgan had warned, Mann and his co-conspirators were arrested in Zimbabwe after their Boeing 727 stopped off in Harare to pick up weapons and equipment.

 Morgan explained his actions by arguing that Mann's plot was amoral and he had told him not to go ahead with it.
 Claiming the plot to be 'the worst kept secret in South Africa', Morgan maintained that the plan had almost no chance of succeeding, was in breach of international law and would have hugely embarrassed the South African government, which justified his intervention.

 Later Years & Wildlife Conservation

 Morgan set up two political intelligence and security companies.
 The first was called 'Rhula Intelligent Solutions' and the second, 'Focus Africa'.
 He split his time between his rural home in the Drakensberg, South Africa and other African countries, most especially Maputo in Mozambique.

-In addition to his work in political risk and security, Morgan became active in wildlife preservation founding the Focus Africa Foundation to concentrate on the preservation of the rhino in Mozambique and worked with the Kruger National Park.
+In addition to his work in political risk and security, Morgan became active in wildlife preservation with the non-profit Focus Africa Foundation.
 In 2013, as spokesman for the Joaquin Chissano Foundation, he announced plans to set up an armed unit to prevent Rhino poaching.

-In 2017 Al Jazeera Investigates interviewed Morgan as part of their ground-breaking documentary, 'The Poacher's Pipeline', which was premiered at the Wildlife Conservation Film Festival in New York.

-Unfortunately, long time colleagues acted against Morgan and he was ousted from his own companies shortly before his death.